deeplearninc/auger-ai/README.md

 ## Base Classes
 ### auger.api.Context
 Context provides environment to run Auger Experiments and Models:
-- loads Auger credentials and initializes Auger REST API to communicate with remote Auger Cloud;
+- loads Auger Credentials and initializes Auger REST API to communicate with remote Auger Cloud;
 - loads Auger settings from auger.yaml and provides access to these settings to Auger classes and business objects;